rhysd/actionlint/README.md

 [Playground](https://rhysd.github.io/actionlint#eJzLz7NSKCgtzuDKyk8qtuJSUChJLS4B0QoKRaV5xbr5QPnSpNK8klLdnESQHFiquCS1oBiiSkFBF6TSSiE1OSNfQT0jNScnXx0qo6CQmWIFVhyfmYJNdVJlKqra4BDXgHhPF6BYiGtwCE3cAQCKgUNq)

-Job IDs and step IDs in each job must be unique.
+Job IDs and step IDs in each jobs must be unique.
 IDs are compared in case insensitive. actionlint checks all job IDs and step IDs and reports errors when some IDs duplicate.

 <a name="check-hardcoded-credentials"></a>